Pabce/sn_trigger/README.md

 ## Usage

 The script is designed to be run from the command line.
 It accepts command-line arguments for:
-- The configuration file
+- The configuration file.
-- Optional input file paths
+- Optional input file paths.
-- Optional output file paths and output info file paths
+- Optional output file paths and output info file paths.

 A typical invocation might look like: